hashimputhiyakath/statscend/README.md

 - coefficients_table : Pandas DataFrame<br/>
   A table of the regression coefficients, including the unstandardized coefficients, their standard errors, the standardized coefficients, and the p-values.

-- summary_table : Pandas DataFrame<br/>
-  A summary of the regression results, including the dependent variable, the R-squared value, the adjusted R-squared value, the F-statistic, and the p-value.

 - diagnostics_table : Pandas DataFrame<br/>
   A table of diagnostic statistics for the regression, including the Omnibus test, the Durbin-Watson statistic, the Jarque-Bera test, and the condition number.
+- residuals_table : Pandas DataFrame <br/>
+  A table containing the fitted values and residuals of the regression model.
+The "Fitted Values" column represents the predicted values obtained from the regression model for the corresponding input variables.
+The "Residuals" column represents the difference between the actual values and the predicted values, indicating the deviation or error in the model's predictions.

 #### Examples